Have you ever slept a full 8 hours and still woke up feeling tired?

 Lastly, I want to emphasize that the feng shui bedroom tips here mostly belong to the Form School of Feng Shui, which deals with what can be seen with the naked eye.
 These tips are for you to avoid bad feng shui.
 To gather good Feng Shui Qi and prosper in health, wealth, and love, you need to understand “Li Qi”, or the Compass School of Feng Shui.
 That is not something that can be learned in a few weeks.
-I do offer remote feng shui consultation for your bedroom to help you with that.
-You can learn more about the service here.

 1. Choose a bedroom that is located at the back-end of the house

 By “back-end of the house,” I mean the section of the home that’s the farthest from the street.

 The main reason for this is that bedrooms at the back-end of the home are usually much quieter.
 Your sleep is less likely to be disrupted by the sound coming from the front of the house, which includes both human noises and automobile traffic.
 Because of this, you will also enjoy higher levels of privacy.

 The backyard at the back of the house is bad feng shui.
 The back-end of the house is usually the area right next to the backyard.